-Breast reconstruction using your own body's tissue from your lower back with a LAP flap has the advantage of forming a natural appearing and feeling breast.
+Breast reconstruction using your own skin and fat from your lower back with a LAP flap has the advantage of forming a natural appearing and feeling breast.
 The lower back skin and fat is removed with its blood vessels and transplanted to the chest vessels to assume a new role as living tissue under the breast skin.
 We typically use two blood vessels from the abdomen as well to provide additionally length to the blood vessels.
 The blood vessels and tissue are fragile and can be injured very easily.
-Dr. Haddock promotes the healing of the free flap with close observation for the first 48 hours.
+Dr. Haddock promotes the healing of the free flap with close observation for the first 24 hours.
 The flap is monitored with a Doppler ultrasound, which detects a pulse and blood flow within the flap.
-Most patients will be hospitalized for two nights but this varies for the individual patient.
-Despite the increased complexity of the procedure the increased length of recovery, Dr. Haddock strives to make this breast reconstruction method a reliable option with a predictable recovery.
+Most patients will be hospitalized for one to two nights but this varies for the individual patient.
+Dr. Haddock uses an ERAS (Enhanced Recovery After Surgery) approach, which greatly improves the patient experience and postoperative pain.
+While this operation is technically complex, Dr. Haddock has one of the largest experiences in the world with LAP flaps and is constantly striving to streamline the procedure and make the recovery period easier on his patients.